SharkSorceress/SharkSorceress/README.md

 <h3 align="center">I'm a current undergraduate physics student at New Mexico Tech.</h3>
 <div style="width: 25%">

-🔭&nbsp;&nbsp;&nbsp;&nbsp;Currently working on:
+- 🔭 Currently working on:
   - [pacviz: A vizualisation package for R](https://pharaohcola13.github.io/pacviz/book/index.html)
   - [A computational tool for atmospheric science](https://physicsgoddess1972.github.io/Precipitable-Water-Model/)
   - Machine learning development

-🌱&nbsp;&nbsp;&nbsp;&nbsp;I'm currently learning how to develop machine learning classifiers on quantum computers
+- 🌱 I'm currently learning how to develop machine learning classifiers on quantum computers

-📫&nbsp;&nbsp;&nbsp;&nbsp;Anyone can reach me via email: spencer.riley@student.nmt.edu
+- 📫 Anyone can reach me via email: spencer.riley@student.nmt.edu

-🥅&nbsp;&nbsp;&nbsp;&nbsp;2021 Goals:
+- 🥅 2021 Goals:
   - [x] Finish and submit pacviz to CRAN
   - [ ] Have a working quantum support vector machine
   - [ ] Have a good recipe for jambalaya

-⚡&nbsp;&nbsp;&nbsp;&nbsp;Fun Fact: My favorate animal is the whale shark
+- ⚡ Fun Fact: My favorate animal is the whale shark

 </div>
 <div align="center">